rmnavr/fptk/README.md

 # **fptk** — functional toolkit for hy-lang

-**fptk** is a curated list of math and FP-related libs/classes/functions/macroses, that are supposed to be imported into main scope altogether to always have them at your fingertips.
+**fptk** is curated list of math and FP-related modules/classes/functions/macroses, that are supposed to be imported into main scope altogether to always have them at your fingertips.
 > Having high amount of functions available in main context is inspired by Wolfram Language,
 > in which all (yes, ALL) standard functions are always in the main context.